rocheseb/ginput/README.md

 ### Input files ###

-The fpglob or fpitglob modes expect two files in GGGPATH/ncdf containing concatenated daily files for surface and multi-level data, the concatenated files need to be generated beforehand
+The fpglob or fpitglob modes expect two files in GGGPATH/ncdf containing concatenated 3-hourly files for surface and multi-level data, the concatenated files need to be generated beforehand

 e.g.